ibraheemdev/ibraheemca/content/posts/2020-09-15-a-half-hour-to-learn-go.md

 #### **Control Flow**

-Go's `if` statements have a similar syntax to it's loops:
+Go's `if` statements have a similar syntax to its loops:

 ```go
 // this prints "true"